Web-Affan-Farooq/Manzarri/README.md

 - 17-8-2025.9:10pm     Integrated react hook form in contact form
 - 17-8-2025.9:15pm     Integrated react hook form in login and signup forms

-Notes:
+### Possible bugs :
+**Product duplication :** On the order details page in `/Admin/orders/___dynamic___` page , possible duplication of products is detected in some orders .
+**Possible pitfalls :**
+- Zustand state failure.
+- products data collection failure in hooks of pages before order is placed.
+- Product filteration error in hooks or dashboard.

+---

+**Logout failure :**

+### Future implementations:
-implement jwt logic
+- implement jwt logic
-Create events section from which admin create events Create a finances section for managing finances Maintain the code for better readability implement push notifications on admin dashboard create notification card for notification display and use vercel notification bar as inspiration create and customize notifications for success and failures . create a zustand state for storing email ,name , isadmin , is blocked , check in the header is user is admin , or not and render link for admin dashboard Implement header functionality.
-If user is not authorized, the header that's shown can contains options or buttons for login and signup handover the store to ai agent .
-Agent should run the administration in the store as well as warehouse systems Create search product functionality
+- Create events section from which admin create events
+- Create a finances section for managing finances
+- Maintain the code for better readability
+- implement push notifications on admin dashboard
+- create notification card for notification display and use vercel notification bar as inspiration
+- create and customize notifications for success and failures .
+- create a zustand state for storing email ,name , isadmin , is blocked ,
+- check in the header is user is admin , or not and render link for admin dashboard
+- Implement header functionality.
+If user is not authorized, the header that's shown can contains options or buttons for login and signup
+- handover the store to ai agent .
+Agent should run the administration in the store as well as warehouse systems
+- Create search product functionality
-Create Accounts settings page ui
+- Create Accounts settings page ui
-Create edit profile functionality in profiles
+- Create edit profile functionality in profiles
-Create ratings system
+- Create ratings system
+- implement social auth using next auth
+- Updated the UI of user facing pages

 [Landing page ui design idea](https://www.pinterest.com/pin/595038169537303209/)